Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Jump to Recipe Print Recipe

-Last updated on October 12th, 2025
+Last updated on November 16th, 2025

 Maple Roasted Acorn Squash. - harvestandnourish.com

-Maple roasted acorn squash is the super easy cold weather side dish you didn’t know you needed.
+Maple Roasted Acorn Squash is the super easy cold weather side dish you didn’t know you needed.
 Made with refrigerator and pantry staples, it’s easy enough to prepare for a weeknight and will present beautifully as a side for your holiday tables.

 Fall is squash season and roasting it is my favourite way to prepare it.
 For this recipe I’ve combined nutty acorn squash with good quality olive oil, caramel-like maple syrup, peppery rosemary and flaky salt to create a low lift, high reward side.
 Roasting it brings out its natural sweetness and produces crispy, golden edges.
 The texture is incredible – soft and flavourful on the inside, with just the right amount of caramelization.

-Here’s everything you’ll need to make this maple roasted acorn squash
+Here’s everything you’ll need to make this Maple Roasted Acorn Squash

 • 1 acorn squash, halved and seeded